renukakul/React-Quiz-Application/README.md

 ```

 # License
-React:React: Released under the MIT License, which is a permissive open-source license
+This project is licensed under the MIT License.